aperauch/time_and_attendance/README.md

 ## Overview

-This example Python script retrieves access events from the Verkada Events Access API, processes the event data, and stores it in a MySQL database.
+This example Python script retrieves access events for an In/Out door used for employee time tracking from the Verkada Events REST API, processes the door access event data, and stores it in a MySQL database.
 It automates the collection of access logs from the previous day and ensures that the relevant database and table exist before inserting data.

 ## Features